ZeligHerskovits/Login-page/README.md

-# Just a simple Login-page
+# First I started to make just a simple Login-page just register, login, logout
+# when I finished I start adding mush more things anything and everything just to figure out, and play around with code